CrimsonVelka/DiffusionDesignWorks/docs/pages/udw/udwpipeline.md

 Per the example, you can see that v8's default frame changed quite a bit to portray the subject farther away or smaller.
 After some tag correction in the the image composition category (Portrait/Face, Upper Body, Cowboy Shot, Full Body, etc) and some new data with preemptive composition tagging, as well as [new cropped image](datasetpostprocess.md/#cropping) with facial close ups, we nudged back close to the v7 perspective with fuller face detail although the subject is not resting the lantern anymore on a foreground surface.
 It won't always be a similar frame or pose match when try to improve the dataset's quality or concept understandings, but we can correct unexpected behaviors when they surface and do fine tweaking along the way.

-Along with testing my own seeds and settings, I will also take prompts of other stable diffusion images I see in the wild to test how others would prompt on this model in hopes of finding tags prompts that don’t aren’t producing intended results so I can then note down to check on Hydrus.
+Along with testing my own seeds and settings, I will also take prompts of other stable diffusion images I see in the wild and run it through this model to test how others prompting styles would translate on UDW's generations.
+If I finding tags and prompts that don’t work or aren’t producing intended results, I will take note of them to check in Hydrus.